gnolang/getting-started-workshop/002_gnokey/README.md

 # Learn to Use Gnokey

+`gnokey` is the command line tool for interacting with a blockchain node.
+It allows you to make blockchain transactions, publish new packages, and in general do any operation with a remote or local blockchain node.

+We're going to start by importing a test wallet which has a lot of tokens -- allowing you to freely play around.
+We'll then show you how you can create your own wallet, although it will have no keys by default on the devnet -- but it can be useful to play around with the online testnet.

 ## Import the `test1` Wallet

 To import the `test1` wallet (10^13ugnot in genesis), use the following command: